-In their final semester of the Degree Programme, students are expected to undergo a practical training in any relevant organization/institute in the state, corporate or non-government sector.
+In their final semester of the Degree Programme, students are expected to undergo a practical training in any relevant organisation/institute in the state, corporate or non-government sector.
 Also they are expected to write a report on the training and submit it to the relevant academic Department as prescribed by the By-Laws and Regulations of the BBA Programme.

-BEC 3238/FIN 3234/HLM 3205/INB 3235/MKT 3235/BBA 3212 - E-Business
+BEC 3238/FIN 3234/HLM 3205/INB 3235/MKT 3235/BBA 3212 - E-Business consumer e-business models.

-This course is designed to look at many different aspects of conducting business over the internet.
-The course covers both business-to-business and business-to-consumer e-business models.
 It also includes the history, future of the internet, internet infrastructure and its influence on E-business.
 The course explores the fundamental business concepts as they relate to E-business, such as customer relationship management, e-procurement, security and staffing issues, planning, metric identification techniques for measuring the success of E-business initiatives, marketing strategies on the World Wide Web, and information on E-Commerce software, hardware, and service providers.